Cycling shoe: Indoor

 Often called Spinning shoes, after the company that popularized fitness club classes led by an instructor using stationary bicycles.
 A few companies have developed shoe models intended to cater to the indoor cyclist, including Nike, Lake, SIDI, Specialized, Exustar and others.
 These shoes have not been widely accepted due to their limited availability and a fragmented consumer market.
 US retail prices as of 2010 are generally under $90, with the normal range of sizes available.

 Winter

-Cycling shoes with insulated, over-the-ankle coverage have been available for a number of years from Lake, Sidi, Northwave, Exustar, Gaerne and others.
+Cycling shoes with insulated, over-ankle coverage have been available for a number of years from Lake, Sidi, Northwave, Exustar, Gaerne and others.
 Some of these companies offer both road and off-road versions of their shoes, and some offer more than one model, with varying degrees of protection from cold, wind and moisture.
 Lake shoes have been used by riders who have won the Iditabike, which is an extreme adventure race in Alaska.